ecreager/ammi-fairness-and-privacy/README.md

 # ammi-fairness-and-privacy
-AIMS/AMMI Course on Fairness and Privacy in Machine Learning
+AMMI Course on Fairness and Privacy in Machine Learning

 Kigali, Rwanda